To obtain the F12 correction to the MP2 energy, the data group $rir12 must be added to the control file. A typical run will include the input:

 For other basis sets, the auxilliary basis in the library cabasen

-is identical with the auxilliary basis in the library cbas
+is identical with the auxilliary basis in the library cbas.

 The $rir12 data group may be set by choosing the mp2-f12

-option in the ricc2
+option in the ricc2 menu when running define.

-This command activates the mp2-f12
+This command activates the mp2-f12 menu, where the default

 options may be changed if desired: